 With increased telework during the coronavirus pandemic, script kiddies are at home with more free time on their hands than ever.
 Many reports of “Zoom bombs” have been reported across the world with attackers crashing virtual events and meetings.
 But it’s not only semi-harmless kids—flashers and other bad actors are using the uncertainty surrounding COVID-19 to take advantage of people and businesses with phishing emails and other forms of cybercrime.

 As yourself this question, “would you feel comfortable conducting an important meeting with a client or discussing sensitive company logistics with internal staff, knowing that someone could hack your video conference at any moment?”.
 If the answer is no, as it would be for many of us, choose the conferencing partner you can trust.
-The G-Suite application, Google Hangouts, is a secure and reliable platform trusted by enterprises around the world.
+The Google Workspace (formerly G-Suite) application, Google Hangouts, is a secure and reliable platform trusted by enterprises around the world.